Are Anxiety Meds Bad for You? Understanding the Risks and Benefits

 • In severe cases, seizures

-Slowly tapering the dosage under healthcare supervision avoids these complications.
+Slowly reducing the dosage under healthcare supervision helps avoid these problems.

 Potential Neurological Issues